 Mario joined the Consumer Decision and Sustainable Behavior Lab as a PhD student in March 2018.
 He received his Bachelors and his Masters degree in Psychology from the University of Heidelberg with an emphasis on cognitive psychology, heuristics and biases, and judgment and decision making.
 During a one-year exchange program to the Universidad Autónoma Madrid he refined his knowledge of scientific methods by completing the curriculum of a Master in Methodologies in Behavioral and Health Sciences.
 He wrote his Master's thesis on how to unbias people's misunderstanding of the non-linear relationship of speed and time in a driving context.

 His current research interests concern the identification of cognitive and emotional drivers and barriers of more sustainable consumer behavior, particularly in the field of mobility.
 With this goal he conducts experimental research that evaluates how the use of different metrics, as used on energy labels, influences consumers' perception and preference of environmental products.
-More recently, his work looks into the influence of political beliefs on environmental behavior, solutions to reduce range anxiety in the adoption of electric vehicles and behaviorally informed interventions to improve the working conditions of domestic workers (in collaboration with the International Labor Organization).
+More recently, his work looks into the influence of political beliefs on environmental behavior, solutions to reduce range anxiety in the adoption of electric vehicles and behaviorally informed interventions to improve the working conditions of domestic workers.
 Mario has been reviewing for the journals Ecological Economics, Transportation, Transportation Research Part A: Policy and Practice, Energy Research and Social Sciences, and Frontiers in Psychology: Cognition.

 Consumer Decision and Sustainable Behavior Lab